Skip to main content

 Works council in the Netherlands

-Under employment law in the Netherlands, a works council (in Dutch: ondernemingsraad) is a support structure within a business that is built to protect and promote an employee’s position in the company.
-Under Dutch law, such a body’s existence can be a strict requirement in a business depending on the number of current employees.
-As a foreign worker or entrepreneur in the Netherlands, it is important to be aware of the legal necessities of safeguarding employee’s rights and their participation, which is rooted in this requirement.
+A works council in the Netherlands (in Dutch: ondernemingsraad) is a representative body within a business that protects and promotes employee participation.
+Under Dutch employment law, establishing a works council can be a strict legal requirement depending on the number of employees.
+As a foreign worker or entrepreneur in the Netherlands, it is important to be aware of the rules on employee representation, which are rooted in the obligations of employers under the Works Councils Act (Wet op de ondernemingsraden).

 When is a works council legally required in the Netherlands?

-If your business employs at least 50 workers, then you must formulate a works council under the Work Councils Act.
+If your business employs at least 50 workers, then you must establish a works council under the Works Councils Act (Wet op de ondernemingsraden).
 If you have more than a single branch, you will need additional work councils in each of the subsequent offices that exceed this 50 employees threshold.
 However, a joint works council can be created if the branches employ more than 50 people collectively but less than 50 individuals.

 A company that employs less than 50 people is under no obligation to form a works council.
 Instead, a voluntary council can be formed by the employees, or a representative body (in Dutch: personeelsvertegenwoordiging, PVT) can be created.
 This type of body would not hold the same powers as a legally implemented works council nor would it entail the same obligations.
 The employees can still exercise rights to consolation, which must be accomplished by holding staff meetings.